knmurphy/resin-hosted-kiosk/README.md

 ##Configuration

 The application looks for ENV variables to display.

-`DEFAULT_URL` - The url to display on all kiosks unless a machine specific url is set
+`DEFAULT_URL` - The url to display on all kiosks unless a machine specific url is set.
+I haven't been able to succesfully change this remotely.

+adding an environment variable called URL to the device does get picked up remotely though.

 `URL_<RESIN_DEVICE_UUID>` - Each resin device has a UUID.
 You can specify a machine specific url using this variable format